devnexen/deviceatlas-cloud-c/README.md

 1/ Operating systems
 ====================

-* Tested on Linux, FreeBSD, OpenBSD and MacOS.
+* Tested on Linux, FreeBSD, OpenBSD, NetBSD and MacOS.
-* Should work on NetBSD and Solaris based systems.
+* Should work on Solaris based systems.

 2/ Dependencies
 ===============